adamcobabe/mrv/doc/source/usage.rst

 	>>> csi.reparent(cspp)

 	>>> csp.unparent()
-	>>> assert csp.getParent() is None
+	>>> assert csp.parent() is None and len(csp.children()) == 0
+	>>> assert len(cspp.children()) == 1
+	>>> assert csi.instanceCount(0) == 1

-The MayaAPI provides methods to handle instances and to do mere reparenting, MayaRV makes this more usable by providing own methods.
-Nonetheless, the general feeling of inconsistency remains these sets of functions are slightly opposing each other.
+The MayaAPI provides methods to handle instances and to accomplish fundamental re-parenting, MayaRV makes this more usable by providing own methods.
+Nonetheless, the general feeling of inconsistency remains as these sets of functions are slightly opposing each other, some are instance aware, some are not.

-As a general advice, you should be aware of instances and the methods to use to safely operate on them. ``reparent`` and ``unparent`` can be used safely as well as they will raise by default if instances would be destroyed otherwise.
+As a general advice, you should be aware of instances and the methods to use to safely operate on them. ``reparent`` and ``unparent`` in MayaRV can be used safely as well as they will raise by default if instances would be destroyed otherwise.

 Node- and Graph-Iteration
 =========================
 The fastest way to retrieve Nodes is by iterating them.
-There are three major areas to iterate: DAG Nodes only, DG Nodes only, or the dependency graph which is defined by Plug connections between DG Nodes.
+There are three major areas to iterate: DAG Nodes only, DG Nodes only, or the dependency graph which is defined by plug connections between DG Nodes.

 MayaRV iterators are built around their MayaAPI counterparts, but provide a more intuitive and pythonic interface::
 	>>> for dagnode in it.iterDagNodes():